 This course is not purely about self study all on your own - it's about making the most from these conversations and learning from each other as well as from the course material and your tutors.

 Tutors will mark your tasks and assess your progress throughout the course, offering the chance to resubmit if necessary.
 Each of the four modules has an integrated assessed task which is completed during the course.
+Participation is also an essential part of this course, and is a contributing factor to your final grade.
 The final grade is pass/fail.
 Your work will be moderated by the IHWO Assessment Unit.

 Your verified digital certificate